sucodelarangela/aquadoser/README.md

 ## Overview

-The AquaDoser is a calculator for dosing ferts and conditioning salts in fish tanks and aquariums, initially focused in planted tanks (development still in progress).
+The AquaDoser is a calculator for dosing ferts and conditioning salts in fish tanks and aquariums, initially focused in planted tanks (development still in progress, currently in stand-by).
 In the future, the application will also include dosages for salt water tanks as well.

 The main objective of this application is helping the fishkeepers of my community (São Luís-MA-Brazil) by calculating the correct amount of several products we usually use in our tanks in a daily or weekly basis.
 To do so, I chose to use a simple and straight-to-the-point interface to maximize the app acceptance in the fishkeeper community.